Aerosol Processes and Measurement

 The Aerosol Processes and Measurement Group investigates aerosols—populations of small particles in the atmosphere that form clouds, scatter light, and affect human health—and atmospheric gases.
 We investigate, measure, and model the properties of aerosols and the processes in which they participate by performing laboratory studies, modeling and theoretical analyses, and field measurements.
 We lead in the development of new tools for aerosol measurement, in laboratory and field, and novel approaches to aerosol simulation.

-This work provides better process-level understanding of aerosol formation and evolution mechanisms, aerosol chemical composition, aerosol light absorption, and the direct and indirect influences of aerosols on clouds, precipitation, and climate, as well as data that are used in global climate models.
+This work provides better process-level understanding of aerosol formation and evolution mechanisms, aerosol chemical composition, aerosol light absorption, and the direct and indirect influences of aerosols on clouds, precipitation, and extreme weather, as well as data that are used in forecasting models.

 Research Goals

 Our immediate goal is to close gaps in our understanding of aerosol lifecycle and to incorporate the new knowledge into models in a way that promotes computation efficiency and reduction of model uncertainty.
-Our longer-range goal is to improve scientific understanding and quantification of aerosol effects important to regional and global climate.
+Our longer-range goal is to improve scientific understanding and quantification of aerosol effects important on regional and global scales.

 Aerosol lifecycle and processes